-Dog attack affects farmer after 24 sheep killed in 'horrifying' incident
+Dog attack 'horrifies' farmer after 24 sheep killed

 The Farmers Union of Wales said dog attacks can have a "tremendous" impact on farming families, leaving them at "financial and emotional breaking point."

-It said attacks continued despite industry campaigns aimed at dog owners and that it had called for increased powers for police tougher penalties for offenders.
+It said attacks continued despite industry campaigns aimed at dog owners and that it had called for increased police powers for tougher penalties for offenders.

 "We continue to lobby to make it mandatory for dogs to be kept on a lead in fields near or adjacent to livestock," an FUW spokesman said.